Skip to content

 46. Leiper's Fork Distillery - Spirit of Tennessee

-Big Chief visits Leapers Fork Distillery in Tennessee to taste Colonel Hunter Bourbon, two experimental single barrel ryes, and an unreleased Tennessee whiskey barrel sample.
+Big Chief visits Leapers Fork Distillery in Tennessee — tasting Colonel Hunter bourbon, two cask-strength experimental ryes, and an exclusive barrel sample of their unreleased Tennessee whiskey.

 The Bourbon Road Media Player